 1949 - he marries Mary Dennis in 1973 and carries on the farm at Trecarne

 1977.
 In 1999 he marries Hannah Johnson - they have twin daughters

 - son Benjamin Edward 1985 - with partner Lisa Taylor

 - son Kingsley C1950.
 After an earlier marriage, he marries Sharon Lancaster in 2005:

 Kingsley 1978 was a lorry driver but now works for Oriel Ministries.
 He married Nikki Twigg

 1981 - an electrician (won apprentice of the year in 2005) and married to Catherine Rose

 - daughter Olivia Rose 2016

 1953 born in Camelford.
 He graduated from Reading University with a degree in agriculture and is an agricultural adviser.
 In 1975 he married Jacqueline Sandercock in Camelford.
 He later remarried - to Susan Bobin.
-They now live in Warbstow
+They lived in Warbstow and John died in 2017

 - son Timothy John 1978 - a musician and organist, educated at Wells, Salisbury and Gonville and Caius.
 He is currently director of music at Worksop College and his personal website is here.
 In August 2010 he married Myfanwy Walters in St Endellion.